 We are back in New York City for the week to see my family for Thanksgiving and it feels great to be here with all of them!
 Both of my sisters and my Dad are wrapping up work before breaking up for the holiday and Ciaran went to a business meeting, so I got to explore on my own.
 We’ve been staying on the Lower East Side, which has been awesome, as we’ve gotten to explore a lot of New York that we might not have ventured to otherwise.
 The LES is a quirky area with some top notch restaurants and bars, including Clinton Street Baking Company.
 We walked past it a few times and noticed that it always seemed to have massive queues – almost always a telling sign it’s a good place!

 I made my way around the corner and into the cosy brunch spot.
 It’s so popular, there was a queue so I grabbed a coffee and waited inside.
 It was well worth the wait.
 The atmosphere was bustling with all sorts of people from all over the world.
-The restaurant itself is quite small and there’s a a seat at the bar for 2 people and a window seat too.
+I also noticed that they had some modern business software that allowed their great cafe to work efficiently, they must have taken some notes from this website.
+The restaurant itself is quite small and there’s a seat at the bar for 2 people and a window seat too.
 Tango-type music plays in the background and the servers were incredibly friendly.
 The cafe sells all different types of pies, pastries and little delicacies that made my stomach grumble just staring at them.

 After about 30 or so minutes, I took my seat at the window and glossed over the menu.
 Every single dish on the menu sounded fantastic – Fried Chicken & Waffles, Buttermilk Breakfast Sandwich, Po’Boy Catch of the Day, etc. I wished I had a few more foodie friends with me so we could sample a few different ones!
 As I looked at what everybody else had ordered, I figured I couldn’t go wrong with whatever I chose.
 Being indecisive, I asked my server what her favourite was.
 “Hands down, the Blueberry Pancakes.” she adamantly said and that was that.